AngelcoreS/Splunk-Security-Monitoring-Environment/README.md

 Determine a baseline and threshold for hourly activity from any country besides the United States.

-Creat an alert that triggers an email to SOC@VSI-company.com when the threshold is reached.
+Create an alert that triggers an email to SOC@VSI-company.com when the threshold is reached.

 `source="apache_logs.txt" | iplocation clientip | where Country!="United States"`